Wamacava/YoctoRpi0/README.txt

 This README is a main documentation of all steps to make it working.

-1) Clone the repo in convinient, empty direcoty.
+1) Clone this repo in convinient, empty direcoty.
+Cd to this directory

+2) Run
-*) $ mkdir sstate tmp build downloads yocto
+   $ mkdir sstate tmp build downloads yocto

+3) Download board support package and poky to your yocto directory by running:
-*) $ cd yocto
+   $ ./download-sources.sh

-*) follow intstuctions in README.txt in that folder (cloning yocto repos)

-*) in your main project folder run $ source yocto/poky/oe-init-build-env build/rpi0/
+4) in your main project folder run

-*) run $ bitbake core-image-base
+   $ ./build-image.sh

-*) The last operation will take few hours on the firt time.
+5) The last operation will take few hours on the firt time.
 Next builds will be faster bacuase only changes will be compiled

 To create SD card:
-1) cd to /projDir/build/rpi0 (you should be there after build finishes) *)check your SD card drive name with $ lsblk
+1) cd to your main project directory
+2)check your SD card drive name with

-*) $ sudo umount /dev/sdX*     <- sdX here is SD card name
-*) $ sudo dd if=tmp/deploy/images/raspberrypi0-wifi/core-image-base-raspberrypi0-wifi.rpi-sdimg of=/dev/sdX bs=1M
-*) $ sudo umount /dev/sdX*
+   $ lsblk

+3) Run:
+   $./make-sdcard.sh DRIVENAME(e.g.sdb)

-*) eject SD card and insert it to your pi.
+4) eject SD card and insert it to your pi.
 Username: root with no password.
    To connect with ssh you need to follow enable wifi steps first.
    Otherwise you can connect with USB-TTL cable and have fun.
-All of this will be described soon *) To check that image is working you can connect led to PIN27.
+All of this will be described soon
+5) To check that image is working you can connect led to PIN27.
 There is custom layer with  C++ program which blinks this led.
 This program and the way of merging it into linux image and systemd will be described soon.

 Enable wi-fi
-*) It will be described soon
+*) Coming soon

 Create new layer with your python or C++ (CMake app) *) Coming soon

-Brief description of local.conf and other aspects you should know abour yocto *) Coming soon
+Brief description of local.conf and other aspects you should know about yocto *) Coming soon